lindeloev/mcp/README.md

 ## Using `rel()` and priors
-Read more about [formula options](https://lindeloev.github.io/mcp/articles/formulas.html) and [priors](https://lindeloev.github.io/mcp/articles/priors.html) and [see how this data was generated](https://github.com/lindeloev/mcp/tree/master/data-raw/ex_rel_prior.R).
+Read more about [formula options](https://lindeloev.github.io/mcp/articles/formulas.html) and [priors](https://lindeloev.github.io/mcp/articles/priors.html) and [see how this data was simulated with `mcp`](https://github.com/lindeloev/mcp/tree/master/data-raw/ex_rel_prior.R).

 Here we find the two change points between three segments.
 The slope and intercept of segment 2 are parameterized relative to segment 1, i.e., modeling the *change* in intercept and slope since segment 1.
 So too with the second change point (`cp_2`) which is now the *distance* from `cp_1`.